 A decision to take a particular action cannot be taken under Any Other Business: the relevant business must be given as a separate item on the agenda, and the decision taken under that item.

-In order for a council to be able to take a decision, the intended action must be lawful, the information available to the council on the issue must be as complete as possible, and the number of people present and eligible to vote must equal at least the quorum.
+In order for a council to be able to take a decision, the intended action must be lawful, the information available to the council on the issue must be as complete as possible, and the number of people present and eligible to vote must equal at least a specified minimum, termed the quorum.
 It is also required that notice of the meeting be given to all members.
 If someone does not receive a notice to which he is entitled, that does not necessarily make the meeting illegal; but if an irregularity appears to be intentional or important, the meeting should be adjourned until it has been corrected.

 The issues on which members are asked to vote must be clear.
 This means that members must know exactly what they are being asked to decide and that propositions must be in a form that can be answered by a simple "yes" or "no".
 Also, motions should be in the affirmative form: it is never necessary to propose that a particular action not be taken.